financial aid 101

 Are you clueless about the financial aid process?
 Here is an overview of the financial aid basics you need to know.

 The first and most important step in the financial aid process is to fill out the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is the form you need to complete in order to see if you are eligible for any kind of federal financial aid.
-You should submit the FAFSA as soon as possible after January 1st of the year for which you need aid.
+You should submit the FAFSA after October 1st of the year prior to your college start date.
 Every college-bound student should submit the FAFSA.
 Even if you think your parents' income is too high to qualify for aid or you plan on getting a lot of scholarship money, you should still fill out the FAFSA.
 Income is only one of the criteria on which financial aid is based; and although not every student will qualify for grants or need-based scholarships (gift aid), every student is at least eligible for participation in the Federal Student Loan Program (self-help aid).
 Furthermore, even if you plan on getting a lot of scholarship money, you never know when there might be more grant or loan money that could cover incidental qualifying expenses, such as room and board, textbooks, computers, etc.

 You can fill out the FAFSA for free at www.fafsa.ed.gov.
-If you file the FAFSA online, you will need to register for a PIN number.
+If you file the FAFSA online, you will need to create an FSA ID.
 You must reapply for financial aid each year by filling out a renewal FAFSA.

 Please note: Some schools require other financial forms (in addition to the FAFSA), such as institution-specific forms or the CSS Profile.
 Schools using the Profile are mostly higher cost, highly selective institutions.
 Check with the schools you want to attend to see if they require financial forms in addition to the FAFSA.